numpy/numpy/doc/source/reference/arrays.nditer.rst

-If you are writing code that needs to support older versions of numpy, note that prior to 1.15, :class:`nditer` was not a context manager and did not have a `close` method.
+If you are writing code that needs to support older versions of numpy, note that prior to 1.15, :class:`nditer` was not a context manager and did not have a `~nditer.close` method.
 Instead it relied on the destructor to initiate the writeback of the buffer.

 Using an external loop